Paulsky/tax-switch/README.txt

 == Changelog ==
+= 1.5.12 =
+* Added compatibility for Extra Product Options & Add-Ons for WooCommerce
+* Tested WooCommerce 10.1.0

 = 1.5.11 =
 * Added wp_kses_allowed_html filter to allow spans in certain contexts for price displays
-* Added compatibility for Entr theme [See this issue](https://github.com/Paulsky/tax-switch/issues/3)
+* Added compatibility for Entr theme.
+[See this issue](https://github.com/Paulsky/tax-switch/issues/3)
 * Improved compatibility with GeneratePress

 = 1.5.10 =